SaveFonta/project-2-ml4hc/README.md

 To get started, install the required Python packages:

-`pip install kagglehub python-dotenv loguru tqdm`
+`pip install -r requirements.txt`

 Then, create a `.env` file in the project root (at the same level as `proj2/`) and configure your Kaggle credentials along with a custom cache directory for downloads.
-You can use the provided `.env.example` as a starting point.
+You can use the provided `.env.example` as a starting point and include your personal details (more info at [this link](https://www.kaggle.com/docs/api))

 The dataset download script (`proj2/dataset.py`) is designed to: